Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 - Pre-processing: Converting input files (e.g., PDB structures) into GROMACS formats, generating topologies, defining the simulation box, and adding water and ions.
 - Simulation Execution: Performing energy minimisation followed by equilibration in the canonical (NVT) and isothermal-isobaric (NPT) ensembles.
-- Post-processing and Analysis: Using built-in GROMACS tools to extract thermodynamic quantities (e.g., temperature, pressure, potential energy), trajectory information, and structural properties, such as root mean square deviation (RMSD) and radius of gyration.
+- Post-processing and Analysis: Using built-in GROMACS tools to extract thermodynamic quantities (e.g., temperature, pressure, potential energy), trajectory information, and structural properties, such as root-mean-square deviation (RMSD) and radius of gyration.

 Students visualise the structure and dynamics using VMD [@vmd] and plot analysed data using Xmgrace [@xmgrace].
 Students are prompted to think critically about their simulation results, discussing with demonstrators.